VilmaU/Roman_converter/README.md

 ## Conventer

-Enter your number and it will be converted to Roman numerals.
+This simple Converter can be used to convert Arabic numbers to Roman numerals.
+Enter the number to the box.
+You will get the exact representation of the number in Roman Numeral Symbols.

 ## What is Roman numerals?